 - Premises Liability

 - Wrongful death

 In personal injury cases, you’re entitled to your medical expenses, pain and suffering, mental anguish, lost wages, property damage, reduction in property value and so on.
-In some cases where the injury will cause long term problems, you may be awarded money for future pain and suffering and future lost wages, as long as it’s not speculative.
-In cases where you can prove wantonness, willfulness or a reckless disregard for your safety you may also be entitled to a punitive damages award.
+Some cases involve an injury that will cause long term problems.
+In those instances, you may be awarded money for future pain and suffering and future lost wages, as long as it’s not speculative.
+If there are circumstances where you can prove wantonness, willfulness, or a reckless disregard for your safety, you may also be entitled to a punitive damages award.

-No matter the type of personal injury claim there is no formula to determine an award amount.
-There are many things to consider when determining how much a claim is worth.
+No matter the type of injury claim you have, there is no formula to determine an award amount.
+Many things are considered when determining how much a claim is worth.
 Our attorney’s will fight to recover for you, because we understand the emotional stress and monetary loss that can be associated with personal injury.

-In Alabama certain claims must be filed within a statutorily prescribed time period also referred to as the statute of limitations.
+In Alabama, certain claims must be filed within a certain time period, also referred to as the statute of limitations.
 Listed below are the statute of limitations for some of the more common personal injury claims.

 - Wrongful Death– A wrongful death action must be filed within two years of the date of death.